 The FOMC holds eight regularly scheduled meetings per year.

-At these meetings, the Committee reviews economic and financial conditions determine the appropriate stance of monetary policy, and assess the risks to its long-run goals of price stability and sustainable economic growth.
+At these meetings, the Committee reviews economic and financial conditions to determine the appropriate stance of monetary policy and assess the risks to its long-run goals of price stability and sustainable economic growth.

 The FOMC was formed in 1913 when the Federal Reserve Act of 1913 gave the Fed the responsibility for the U.S. monetary policy in response to the massive financial panic and bank runs especially during 1907.

 The committee evaluates the nation’s economic and financial conditions and determines the fitting monetary policy, as mentioned, through open market operations.

 One of the Fed’s main goals is to control the country’s inflation by setting inflation targets.

 The committee aims to meet this target by establishing a target for the Federal funds rate (the cost that banks charge each other on overnight borrowings) as well.